 7. Market To Your Target Audience Through Facebook

-Using Facebook as a part of your wedding photography marketing plan could allow you to identify your target audience and create advertising campaigns to reach out to them.
+Using Facebook as a part of your wedding photography social media plan could allow you to identify your target audience and create advertising campaigns to reach out to them.
 Not only could you share your content on Facebook, but you could also use its boosting feature to reach couples who are looking for a wedding photographer like you.
 This is where understanding your target market becomes helpful to your wedding photography business.
-Facebook Advertising allows you to create highly customized audiences to boost your content to.
+Facebook Advertising allows you to create highly customized audiences to boost your content.

 You could even consider using Facebook to drive traffic to your blog post, rather than just posting the images and text inside of Facebook.
 As we mentioned earlier, this strategy leverages the best of both worlds.
 You take advantage of Facebook’s incredible capability to gather people and share relevant ideas quickly and easily, while also driving them to a domain that you own, which is your blog, gaining SEO benefits along the way.